szym/unbootimg/README.markdown

 If you already have the AOSP repo and managed to build mkbootimg, adding unbootimg is easy.

-- Download unbootimg.zip
+- Download the unbootimg source.
-- Unpack it to your mydroid/repo/system/core/mkbootimg.
+- Unpack it to your `mydroid/repo/system/core/mkbootimg`.
 Note: it overwrites Android.mk to include unbootimg.
 - Build it:
     cd mydroid/repo